-3.1 In this chapter we outline our draft conclusions on the extent to which the assumptions, inputs and processes of the base milk price calculation for the 2020/21 season are consistent with the s 150A purpose.

-- 3.2 Specifically, we set out: - 3.2.1 a summary of our overall draft conclusion and draft conclusions on our focus areas review and fit for purpose review; - 3.2.2 our detailed findings from the review of the focus areas; and - 3.2.3 our detailed findings from the fit for purpose review.
+- 3.1 In this chapter we outline our conclusions on the extent to which the assumptions, inputs and processes of the base milk price calculation for the 2020/21 season are consistent with the s 150A purpose. - 3.2 Specifically, we set out: - 3.2.1 a summary of our overall conclusion and conclusions on our focus areas review and fit for purpose review; - 3.2.2 our detailed findings from the review of the focus areas, including responses to submissions received; and - 3.2.3 our detailed findings from the fit for purpose review.

-Summary of overall draft conclusion
+Summary of overall conclusion

-- 3.3 Our draft conclusion is that the assumptions adopted, and the inputs and processes used by Fonterra to calculate the 2020/21 base milk price are consistent with the contestability and the efficiency dimensions of the s 150A purpose. - In undertaking our review of this season's calculation, we have applied the s 150C requirements in DIRA, without the subsection (4) amendments that impose additional requirements for the calculation of the asset beta.
+- 3.3 Our conclusion is that the assumptions adopted, and the inputs and processes used by Fonterra to calculate the 2020/21 base milk price are likely to be consistent with the contestability and the efficiency dimensions of the s 150A purpose. - 3.4 We note that this conclusion is different from the one reached in our draft decision, which was that the assumptions adopted, and the inputs and processes used by Fonterra to calculate the 2020/21 base milk price were consistent with the contestability and the efficiency dimensions of the s 150A purpose.
+Our conclusion has changed from our draft decision because of our further consideration of matters raised in submissions on the estimate of the asset beta that would be practically feasible for an efficient processor.
+We set out the reasons for our revised conclusion on the asset beta in greater detail at paragraphs 3.21 to 3.62 below. - 3.5 In undertaking our review of this season's calculation, we have applied the s 150C requirements in DIRA, without the subsection (4) amendments that impose additional requirements for the calculation of the asset beta.
 This is because, as explained in paragraph 2.8 above, the amendments to DIRA came into force on 1 June 2021 and will apply to our reviews starting from the 2021/22 season.
-On this basis, our draft conclusions with respect to the asset beta consider whether the estimated value is likely to be appropriate for an efficient processor, but not whether the methodology applied to arrive at this value is consistent with s 150C(4). - 3.5 We note, however, that in estimating the asset beta for this year's calculation Fonterra has sought to apply the new requirements of s 150C(4).20 We have therefore commented on the extent to which we believe that the methodology Fonterra has adopted is consistent with the requirements in s 150C(4), to help inform Fonterra's application of the requirements for the 2021/22 base milk price calculation as well as our review next year.
+On this basis, our conclusions with respect to the asset beta are based on our assessment of whether the estimated value is likely to be appropriate for an efficient processor and meets the purposes at s 150A.

+3.6 We note that in estimating the asset beta for this year's calculation Fonterra has sought to apply the new requirements of s 150C(4).24 We have therefore commented on the extent to which we believe that the methodology Fonterra has adopted is consistent with the requirements in s 150C(4), to help inform Fonterra's application of the requirements for the 2021/22 base milk price calculation as well as our review next year.